 It takes close to 50 minutes for the rice to cook.
 I would recommend cooking the rice first and while it is resting, work on the other ingredients.
 The more you let the rice rest, the flavorful it gets.

 After you mix the rice with other ingredients, once again, let it rest for at least 15 minutes so that all the flavors in each ingredient (mostly curry) will have time to blend with each other.

 For Dwight, who does not believe in a meal without lean protein, I served it with a piece of chicken breast.
 For myself, who wishes that one day she could become a vegan or vegetarian, I served it with steamed vegetables.

 - 3 cups plus 3 tablespoon vegetable stock or water

 - 1 medium red or green bell pepper, seeded and chopped

 - ½ cup raw sunflower seeds

 - 1 tablespoon fresh Italian Parsley, finely chopped

 - Rinse rice under warm running water.
-Place it in a medium pan with stock and salt, boil it and after it is boiled, simmer in low heat for 50 minutes with the lid on.
+Place it in a medium pan with stock and salt, and bring it to a boil.
+Turn down the heat to low and simmer for 50 minutes with the lid on.
 Set aside to rest.

 - Meanwhile, in a different pan, sauté onions, stirring frequently, until softened for 4 minutes.
 Stir in the pepper and let it cook with the onions for another 2 to 3 minutes.